9 Things to Do at Congaree National Park

 Need to Know Tips Before Visiting Congaree National Park

-- Mosquitoes: even if you visit in the fall or spring, mosquitoes still may be present.
+- Mosquitoes: even if you visit in the fall or spring, mosquitoes still may be present (check the 7 day mosquito forecast before your trip!).
 Bring bug spray no matter the time of year.
 You’d rather be safe than miserable.